 It’s an acronym for Learning Management System.

 In other words, it’s a digital solution that facilitates the management of internal training in your organization.
 It can be a web application, like Didacte, or software you need to install on each computer.

-But how do you choose the suitable LMS for your organization?
+But how do you choose a suitable learning management system for your organization?

 To help you with your thinking, I decided to answer 3 popular questions:

 - Why implement an LMS in my company?

 - When is the best time to implement an LMS?

 - How do I choose an LMS that meets my needs?

 You will then be able to make an informed decision to pick the solution that will allow you to train your team better!

 There are several advantages to having an LMS, especially in a growing business.